 \subsection{The Design Space: Allocation, Payment, and Burning Rules}

-A transaction fee mechanism decides which transactions should be included in the current block, how much the creators of those transaction have to pay, and to whom their payment is directed.
+A transaction fee mechanism decides which transactions should be included in the current block, how much the creators of those transactions must pay, and to whom their payments are directed.
 These decisions are formalized by three functions: an {\em allocation rule}, a {\em payment rule}, and a {\em burning rule}.
 There are two significant differences between the formalism in this section and that in classical mechanism design, both dictated by blockchain idiosyncrasies: payments should depend only on on-chain information (see Remark~\ref{rem:li}), and revenue can be directed wherever the protocol sees fit (see Definition~\ref{d:burning}).